Turtles (video game)

-Turtles is a video game developed by Konami and published in arcades in 1981 by Stern and Sega.
+Turtles is a video game developed by Konami and released in arcades in 1981 by Stern and Sega.
 The Sega version was published as Turpin (ターピン).
 Turtles is a maze game where the player is a turtle trying to bring baby turtles (called "kidturtles") to their homes while avoiding beetles.

 The game was ported to an unusual set of home systems.
 1982 releases were for the Magnavox Odyssey², Arcadia 2001, and one of the four cartridges for Entex Adventure Vision.
 A handheld version of Turtles was also released by Entex in 1982.
 A port for the Casio PV-1000 followed in 1983.

 Gameplay

 Scattered throughout the maze are boxes with question marks on them.
 When the player walks over a question mark, a baby turtle crawls onto the main turtle's back, a house will appear at a random location on the map, and the player will have to bring the baby turtle to its house while avoiding beetles.
 Other times, however, beetles will come out of the boxes, which the player will have to quickly run away from.

 The player's only offensive move is the ability to drop bombs (which behave more like mines) to temporarily stun the beetles.
 Additional bombs can be picked up in the middle of the maze.
 Each maze represents a floor of the building.
 After eight floors, there is a cutscene showing the baby turtles following their rescuer out of the building, and gameplay begins again on the ground floor.